Camryn Bynum

-Camryn Bynum (born July 19, 1998) is an American football strong safety for the Minnesota Vikings of the National Football League (NFL).
-He played college football at California and was drafted by the Vikings in the fourth round of the 2021 NFL Draft.
+Camryn Bynum (born July 19, 1998) is an American professional football safety for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the California Golden Bears and was selected by the Minnesota Vikings in the fourth round of the 2021 NFL draft.

-Early life and high school
+Early life

-Bynum grew up in Corona, California and attended Centennial High School.
-He was initially considered undersized as a football player and did not play on the varsity team until his junior year.
+Bynum was born on July 19, 1998, in Corona, California, and attended Centennial High School.
+Initially considered undersized for football, he did not join the varsity team until his junior year.
 As a senior, Bynum recorded 70 tackles and nine passes defended.

 College career

-Bynum committed to California on July 1, 2015.
+A three-star cornerback recruit, Bynum committed to California on July 1, 2015, over offers from Boise State, Boston College, Colorado State, Nevada, and Washington State, among others.

 After redshirting his true freshman season, Bynum became a starter during his redshirt freshman season and finished the year with 58 tackles, eight passes broken up and two interceptions and was named Cal's Most Valuable Freshman.
 Bynum recorded 48 tackles and 2.5 tackles for loss with 12 passes broken up and two interceptions as a redshirt sophomore.
 As a redshirt junior, Bynum recorded 63 tackles, 3.0 tackles for loss, one interception, and nine passes broken up and was named second-team All-Pac-12 Conference.
-Following the announcement that Pac-12 would postpone the 2020 season, Bynum announced that he would opt out of the season in order to focus on preparing for the 2021 NFL Draft.
+Following the announcement that Pac-12 would postpone the 2020 season, Bynum announced that he would opt out of the season in order to focus on preparing for the 2021 NFL draft.
 Bynum reversed his decision to opt out after the Pac-12 announced that they would resume fall football.

 Bynum was the only Golden Bear to start in all 42 games from 2017 to 2020, starting every game at cornerback.
-He graduated from UC Berkeley in December 2020 with a degree in Business.
+He graduated from UC Berkeley in December 2020 with a degree in business.

 Professional career

-Bynum was selected 125th overall in the 2021 NFL Draft by the Minnesota Vikings, who envisioned him transitioning to safety.

-Bynum made his regular season debut in the Vikings' Week 1 overtime loss at the Cincinnati Bengals, in which he recorded two solo tackles.
-He made his first start and recorded his first interception in the Vikings' Week 9 overtime loss at the Baltimore Ravens.
+Pre-draft

+The majority of NFL analysts projected Bynum to be a fourth to sixth round pick in the 2021 NFL Draft.
+Thor Nystrom of Yahoo! ranked Bynum as the 17th best cornerback prospect in the draft.
+CBSSports.com's NFL draft columnist Chris Trapasso ranked Bynum as the 13th best cornerback (56th overall) prospect available in the draft.

+Minnesota Vikings

+The Minnesota Vikings selected Bynum in the fourth round (125th overall) of the 2021 NFL draft.
+General manager Rick Spielman announced the Vikings selection of Bynum and declared him as a safety.
+The Minnesota Vikings acquired the fourth round pick (125th overall) used to draft Bynum in a trade with the Chicago Bears for a fifth round (155th overall) pick during the 2020 NFL draft.
+He was the fifth safety drafted in 2021.
+He was drafted by the Vikings to possibly be the starting free safety after the role was available following the departure of Anthony Harris.